Table of Contents

 It’s important to maintain regular communication with your volunteers--keep them up to date on progress with your clerk and upcoming meetings.

-After your meeting--tell us how it went!
-Fill out this form and email it to email@example.com.
+After your meeting, tell us how it went by emailing firstname.lastname@example.org.
 We’ll use the results of your meeting to inform our voting rights agenda.
 We’ll follow up with an email with some guidance on next steps with your clerk!

 It’s also important to follow up with your clerk after the meeting!
 Call their office to schedule a follow up meeting.
 Your follow up meeting is a great opportunity check in with your clerk on the asks you made in your first meeting, and continue building the relationship.